Virologist Spends His Days 'Hunting The Thing That Wants To Hunt Us'

 Dozens of projects have been launched under great pressure to deliver a vaccine as quickly as possible.

-Among the virologists trying to unlock the pathogen's secrets is Christopher Mores, the director of a brand new lab devoted to the research of highly infectious diseases.
-It's part of the George Washington University's Milken Institute School of Public Health, in Washington, D.C.
+Among the virologists trying to unlock the pathogen's secrets is Christopher Mores, the director of a new lab devoted to the research of highly infectious diseases.
+It's part of George Washington University's Milken Institute School of Public Health in Washington, D.C.

 "I've always liked the idea of hunting the thing that wants to hunt us," Mores says.